 I grew up in Los Angeles, California, and as a young child won a prize for first place in hula dancing.
 Although I did not understand anything about Polynesian culture at the time, I was inspired by the power of telling a story through movement.
 As a freshman in college, I had a roommate from Maui who invited me to live with her family during the spring and summer terms.
 While there, I immersed myself in the Polynesian culture I had been inspired by several years before.

 In college, I majored in recreation therapy.
-While some time off from studies, I lived and worked on the Gila River Indian Reservation near Phoenix Arizona.
+While taking some time off from studies, I lived and worked on the Gila River Indian Reservation near Phoenix Arizona.
 Much of the work I did was with children and adolescents.
 Each night a group of children would gather where I lived.
 I read them stories from my culture, and they spoke, sang, and…through movement, shared their stories with me.
 I was inspired and moved by their rituals, and learned the power of their very different form of story telling.
 Before moving off the reservation, I was adopted as a family member into the tribe through Pima Indian ritual.

 Upon graduation from college, I worked in a large residential facility for children who had been removed from their homes due to abuse or neglect.
 There I “taught” dance and other types of recreation classes, but what I really did was watch, witness, and assist these children as they told their stories through the movements they made (or avoided making).